 FedLoan Servicing offers three forgiveness options that are specific to federal student loans:

 Borrowers who work in the public sector may qualify for PSLF.
-The PSLF program allows for tax-free loan forgiveness after 10 years of public service and 120 qualifying payments under an income-driven repayment plan (details of qualifying plans can be found below).
+The PSLF program allows for tax-free loan forgiveness after 10 years of eligible public service.
+Specifically, it requires 120 qualifying payments under an income-driven repayment plan while working for a PSLF-qualifying employer.

-If you’re working toward PSLF, you’ll ultimately be stuck with FedLoan because the government gave FedLoan a monopoly for managing borrowers pursuing PSLF.
+If you meet the criteria for PSLF, you’ll ultimately be stuck with FedLoan because the government gave FedLoan a monopoly for managing borrowers pursuing PSLF.

-Be aware that FedLoan is known for fumbling paperwork.
-Our loan servicer survey revealed numerous complaints about how FedLoan’s handling of the PSLF program.
-Specifically, how it calculates qualifying payments.
+But be aware FedLoan is known for fumbling paperwork.
+Our loan servicer survey revealed numerous complaints about FedLoan’s handling of the PSLF program.
+For example, how it calculates qualifying student loan payments.

-So, it’s important you keep your own records and confirm your FedLoan payments and PSLF progress are being processed correctly.
+So, it’s important to keep your own records, and confirm your FedLoan payments and PSLF progress are being processed correctly.

 We suggest submitting your PSLF employment certification form at least once, if not twice, a year.
-This will create an extensive paperwork trail and help minimize unexpected issues at the end of your repayment period.
+This will create an extensive paperwork trail for your PSLF forms and help minimize unexpected issues at the end of your repayment period.

 2. Income-driven repayment forgiveness

-The Department of Education provides four income-driven repayment (IDR) plans.
+The Department of Education provides a variety of federal student loan repayment options, including four income-driven repayment (IDR) plans.
 These IDR plans can provide a lower monthly student loan payment and eventual loan forgiveness.